Dr Jackie Clarke

 2000 British Academy Small Grant, ‘Modernity and Crisis’.

-Jackie would welcome enquiries from students or prospective students interested in pursuing research on French history and society or on topics that intersect with the research interests listed above.
+Jackie welcomes enquiries from prospective students interested in pursuing research on the history of work, consumption and deindustrialisation (in any country) and on any aspect of contemporary French history and society.
 Many PhD projects today cut across several fields or disciplines, rather than sitting within the expertise of a single supervisor.
 Jackie has previously collaborated with colleagues in supervising projects that draw on approaches from sociology, ethnography, translation studies and cultural studies as well as history.
-She has examined PhDs in both History and French Studies on topics ranging from automobile culture in France to housekeeping in postwar Scotland.

 If you are interested in applying for a PhD, please get in touch to discuss your ideas.
 Jackie is happy to work with prospective applicants in order to help them develop a strong research proposal.